Anticyclotomic Euler systems for unitary groups: Introduction

 is defined geometrically, i.e. it takes a uniformiser to the associated geometric Frobenius. \item For a prime $v$ of $F$, we let $\opn{Frob}_v$ denote an arithmetic Frobenius in $G_F$.
-If $L/F$ is an abelian extension of number fields that is unramified at $v$, we will sometimes write $\opn{Fr}_v$ for the arithmetic Frobenius in $\Gal(L/F)$ associated with the prime $v$. \item For an imaginary quadratic number field $E$ and an integer $m$, we let $E[m]$ denote the ring class field of conductor $m$, i.e. the finite abelian extension with norm subgroup given by $E^{\times} \cdot \widehat{\ordd}_m^{\times}$ where
+If $L/F$ is an abelian extension of number fields that is unramified at $v$, we will sometimes write $\opn{Fr}_v$ for the arithmetic Frobenius in $\Gal(L/F)$ associated with the prime $v$. \item For an integer $m \geq 1$, we let $E[m]$ denote the ring class field of conductor $m$, i.e. the finite abelian extension with norm subgroup given by $E^{\times} \cdot \widehat{\ordd}_m^{\times}$ where

+\item The smooth dual of a representation will be denoted by $(-)^\vee$ and the linear dual by $(-)^*$. \item For a smooth quasi-projective scheme $X$ over a characteristic zero field, and a number field $F$, we let $\opn{CHM}(X)_F$ denote the category of relative Chow motives over $X$ with an $F$-structure, as defined in \cite[Definition 2.4]{Torzewski2019}.
+Let $\opn{DM}_{B, c}(X)$ denote the category of \emph{constructible Beilinson motives}, as in \cite[Definition 15.1.1]{CDMixed}.
+Then, for any Chow motive $(Y, e, n) \in \opn{CHM}(X)_{\mbb{Q}}$, one can associate a constructible Beilinson motive $eM_X(Y)(n)$ as the mapping fibre